 I am a huge proponent of self-learning.

-I think one of the biggest failures of our education systems today (although I only know about England and Japan) is its failure to instill a sense of lifelong learning in students.
+I think one of the biggest failures of our education systems today (although I only know about England and Japan) is its failure to instil a sense of lifelong learning in students.
 I’ve met far, far too many people who graduate school, college or university only to say, “I’m done!
 No more studying!”

 This is a terrible shame.